SvetlAl/STM32_LIN_FDCAN_TOOL/README.md

 Interface overview:
 https://youtu.be/wPPCQm3Kelo

-Now I'm fixing minor bugs and preparing CAN FD support.

 **Work explanation.**
 This firmware and interface template is designed to handle a CAN bus gateway installed in between two ECU's.